OrensteinLab/UniLib/README.md

 ```

-* data_file: The name of the file containing DNA sequences and their mean FL values.<br>
+* data_file: The npath of the file containing DNA sequences and their mean FL values.<br>
 * model_name: The name that the new trained model would be saved with